wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 _This post is currently a work in progress_

+[comment]: # (Introduction points to include: consistency is key- show up to the gym. workout is most important, diet and sleep secondary.
+If your workout is shit you will not grow.
+Instructions on how to use the guide- search YT videos to see form, how to perform each exercise. how to exercise- 10-15 rep range -for 6months only?, last rep should fail or almost fail.
+First do circuit- add circuit workout also for 15 days- for absolute beginners.
+This workout routine is structure in a way that will develop your entire physique- all muscle groups.
+Nothing is left, if it is please mention in comments.
+Do this for one year.
+How to progressive overload.
+Once you are able to hit 12-15 reps x 3, increase the weight by 2.5kg.)

 This is a workout routine for new lifters.
 This is the exact same workout routine that I used to build my physique.

 Exercise 6 days a week, one day rest.